gitbito/CLI/README.md

 You can use ```\#``` as an escape sequence to make ```#``` as a part of your prompt and to not use it for commenting anymore.

+##### Disabling Comments:

+To disable comments in prompt file (undo the behaviour discussed above), you can use -i/--ignore flag in your command for Bito CLI.

+Eg. "bito -p prompt.txt -i" will make sure that even if ```#``` is present in your prompt file, it won't be considered as a comment and your file will be processed as it is.

 ###### Few examples for above:

 1. Give me an example of bubble sort in python # everything written here will be considered as a comment now.